Zero-Trust Access to a Collection of RDP Servers

 How it Works

-In the Banyan desktop app, the end user selects Connect, which runs banyanproxy in a special RD Gateway mode.
+In the desktop app, the end user selects Connect, which runs banyanproxy in a special RD Gateway mode.
 The user has to update their Remote Desktop client’s RD Gateway configuration to point to this banyanproxy.

 1. When user enters the address of the Windows server they wish to RDP into, traffic is automatically sent by the RDP client to banyanproxy running in HTTP Connect mode.

-2. banyanproxy initiates an MTLS connection with the Banyan service on the Netagent side at rdpcollection.example.com:8443.
+2. banyanproxy initiates an MTLS connection with the CSE service on the Netagent side at rdpcollection.example.com:8443.
 Netagent checks the device posture and identity and, if successful, establishes the MTLS session. banyanproxy then uses HTTP Connect to specify the actual destination of the request.

 3. Netagent checks the Service Backend configurations for the httpconnect and allow_pattern settings.
 If the connection request matches, Netagent makes the connection to the backend.